 Static analysis Our work on compiler warnings to locate code requiring changes for CHERI C is a start, but more complex analysis is likely required to detect provenance bugs such as those common with realloc misuse.
-Likewise, the ability to detect patterns common to custom allocators (which would benefit from explicit CHERI support) would be useful.

 Pure-capability kernels Our current, hybrid kernel allows all user-space pointers to be capabilities with appropriate bounds, but most kernel pointers remain unprotected.
 A pure-capability kernel would increase protection and require a different set of changes.
-We hypothesize that while the set of change will be significant, they will be more concentrated and easier to maintain then the current hybrid model.

 Formal model of abstract capabilities The abstract capability is currently a purely conceptual model, useful to enable programmers to reason about complex systems.
-A formalization of the conceptual model is desirable, and we are working on portions of the problem including models of components such as linkers.
+A formalization of the conceptual model is desirable, and we are working on portions of the problem.